xmppbl.org

 What blocklists are available?

-We currently host one RTBL:
+We currently host the following RTBLs:

 muc_bans_sha256